 - Teaching Arrangements

-- Essential: Prescott's Microbiology by Wiley, Sherwood and Woolverton, 10th edition, 2017, McGraw-Hill Publishers
+Required: Prescott's Microbiology by Wiley, Sandman and Wood, 12th edition, 2023, McGraw-Hill Publishers.

 - Course outline

 - Lifelong learning, Communication, Critical thinking, Environmental literacy, Self-motivation,

 View more information about Otago's graduate attributes.